 Hutchinson Institute for Cancer Outcomes Research

-HICOR is a research institute at Fred Hutch whose mission is to improve cancer prevention, detection and treatment in ways that will reduce the economic and human burden of cancer — and ultimately lead to better outcomes for patients.
+HICOR is a research institute at Fred Hutch whose mission is to reduce the economic and human burden of cancer for all communities by improving cancer prevention, detection, treatment, and survivorship services.
 To achieve this, HICOR brings together researchers, patient partners, clinicians, payers and policymakers to share cancer-related data and generate clinically relevant performance metrics that can guide improvements in cancer care.

 Key Priorities